Akrivus/polbots/Assets/Resources/Prompts/Memory Generator.md

 **Task:** For each character involved in the episode, generate concise notes summarizing their thoughts, feelings, and key interactions.
 The notes should:
 1. Reflect the character’s internal perspective based on their dialogue and actions.
 2. Highlight significant relationships or conflicts from the episode.
-3. Include subtle clues that could contribute to future story arcs.
+3. Include details and theories that could contribute to future story arcs.

 Please keep outputs concise and straight to the point.